BLOG

 The shadow strategy emerges.
 When there is no governance to enforce the official strategy, departments invent their own.
 Sales sells features that do not exist.
 Product hides delays.
 The unified revenue engine fragments into silos.

 A Fractional CMO prevents this fragmentation not by control, but by rhythm.
-They act as a metronome, ensuring that Sales, Product, and Marketing are making decisions based on the same data at the same time.
+They act as a metronome, working to Sales, Product, and Marketing are making decisions based on the same data at the same time.

 Blind Scenario: The Quarterly Reset